Should You Put Foam Under Speakers?

 What does ‘decoupling' refer to in the context of speaker setup?

 In audio setup terminology, ‘decoupling' refers to separating the speakers from their supporting surfaces to decrease resonance.
 This process is facilitated through using materials such as foam or isolation pads.
-The resulting ‘decoupling' helps minimise potential distortion of sound caused by surface resonance.
+The resulting u003cbu003e'decoupling'u003c/bu003e helps minimise potential distortion of sound caused by surface resonance.

 In what scenarios might using foam under speakers not be sufficient?